-It is a very small trailer when its awnings are closed but when the walls of the trailer are opened, it reveals nearly 3 times more floorspace and almost turns into a small apartment.
+It is a very small trailer when its awnings are closed but when the walls of the trailer are opened, it reveals nearly 3 times more floorspace and almost turns into a tiny house.
 This and many other trailers are displayed in Amsterdam at The Urban Campsite, a yearly exposition of unique mobile campers that runs for 6 weeks between August and September.
 Guests can reserve to stay in any of the campers that are on display.

 It may look like an ordinary trailer when closed but it opens up like an accordion.